 Size: American Alsatian size is 26 inches in males and 25 inches in females.
 Dogs may reach as tall as 32 inches in males and 28 inches in females.
 X-Large 55-90 lbs, XX-Large 90-120 lbs+

 Proportion: The length of the American Alsatian is longer than tall.
 He is a balanced dog with a solid structure.
-The overall length of this breed is to be measured from the chest bone to the tip of the tail.
+This breed’s overall length is to be measured from the chest bone to the tip of the tail.

 Substance: The American Alsatian is a dog of considerable substance, which is determined by a broad back, chest, and thigh area, heavy bone, and strong muscle.

 The Alsatian has a deep and low pitched guttural tone.
 Barking is infrequent.
-They do not have a tendency to whine.
+They do not tend to whine.
 A high-pitched bark is undesirable.

-The American Alsatian varies in color, but the silver sable is the most desirable and other like Silver Sable, Golden Sable, Tri Sable, Tri Sable Golden Gray, Black Silver Sable etc.
+The American Alsatian varies in color, but the silver sable is the most desirable and others like Silver Sable, Golden Sable, Tri Sable, Tri Sable Golden Gray, Black Silver Sable etc.

 Personality and Temperament